msours-uw/OpenVCW/README.md

 For image segmentation and object classification type problems, it can be heplful to have an unlimited source of target data when down selecting a particular convolutional network.

 # Simulating Model Specific Camera Noise
-shot noise (poisson distribution, intensity dependant) and gaussian noise (normal distribution, intensity independant) can be simulated in perspectives of a target by nitializing the camera model with parameters usually provided by the manufacturer:
+Shot Noise (poisson distribution, intensity dependant) and Gaussian Noise (normal distribution, intensity independant) can be simulated in perspectives of a target by initializing the camera model with parameters usually provided by the manufacturer:
 * Bit Depth
 * Photons Per Pixel
 * Quantum Efficienct